 The 5ms response time speed i.e. the speed at which pixels can change from one shade of gray to another is sufficient to eliminate most of trailing caused by fast-moving objects for a smooth fast-paced gaming experience at 60Hz.

 The LG 27UD58 also supports AMD FreeSync which offers a variable refresh rate (VRR) when connected to a compatible graphics card.
-It supports VRR only over DisplayPort, so it cannot be used with Xbox One.
+It supports VRR only over DisplayPort though, so it cannot be used with the Xbox One.

 There are two FreeSync modes: Basic (48-60Hz VRR range) and Extended (40-60Hz).
 We managed to get FreeSync to work with an NVIDIA card, but only in the Basic mode which may be narrow, but it’s still better than nothing.